-Listing 9-4: Handling different kinds of errors in different ways
+Listing 9-5: Handling different kinds of errors in different ways

 The type of the value that File::open returns inside the Err variant is io::Error, which is a struct provided by the standard library.
 This struct has a method kind that we can call to get an io::ErrorKind value. io::ErrorKind is an enum provided by the standard library that has variants representing the different kinds of errors that might result from an io operation.
-The variant we’re interested in is ErrorKind::NotFound, which indicates the file we’re trying to open doesn’t exist yet.
+The variant we want to use is ErrorKind::NotFound, which indicates the file we’re trying to open doesn’t exist yet.

 The condition if error.kind() == ErrorKind::NotFound is called a match guard: it’s an extra condition on a match arm that further refines the arm’s pattern.
-This condition must be true in order for that arm’s code to get run; otherwise, the pattern matching will move on to consider the next arm in the match.
-The ref in the pattern is needed so that error is not moved into the guard condition but is merely referenced by it.
+This condition must be true for that arm’s code to be run; otherwise, the pattern matching will move on to consider the next arm in the match.
+The ref in the pattern is needed so error is not moved into the guard condition but is merely referenced by it.
 The reason ref is used to take a reference in a pattern instead of & will be covered in detail in Chapter 18.
 In short, in the context of a pattern, & matches a reference and gives us its value, but ref matches a value and gives us a reference to it.

+prod: confirm xref

 The condition we want to check in the match guard is whether the value returned by error.kind() is the NotFound variant of the ErrorKind enum.
 If it is, we try to create the file with File::create.
-However, since File::create could also fail, we need to add an inner match statement as well!
+However, because File::create could also fail, we need to add an inner match statement as well.
 When the file can’t be opened, a different error message will be printed.
-The last arm of the outer match stays the same so that the program panics on any error besides the missing file error.
+The last arm of the outer match stays the same so the program panics on any error besides the missing file error.

 Shortcuts for Panic on Error: unwrap and expect

 Using match works well enough, but it can be a bit verbose and doesn’t always communicate intent well.
-The Result<T, E> type has many helper methods defined on it to do various things.
-One of those methods, called unwrap, is a shortcut method that is implemented just like the match statement we wrote in Listing 9-3.
+The Result<T, E> type has many helper methods defined on it to do various tasks.
+One of those methods, called unwrap, is a shortcut method that is implemented just like the match statement we wrote in Listing 9-4.
 If the Result value is the Ok variant, unwrap will return the value inside the Ok.
 If the Result is the Err variant, unwrap will call the panic! macro for us.
+Here is an example of unwrap in action:

+Filename: src/main.rs

 use std::fs::File;